cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

   {% include img/view-translation.svg %}
 </p>

-The opposite direction should be also a straight-forward translation from the user's actions to *new* digital data.
+The opposite direction should be also a straightforward translation from the user's actions to *new* digital data.
 This is precisely what `intent()` does: interprets what the user is trying to affect in the context of the digital model.

 <p>
   {% include img/intent-translation.svg %}